 The best part of Halloween is the candy and the costumes, right?
 Wrong.
-The very best part of Halloween is telling lame dad-jokes about Halloween to your kids.
-But what are the best Halloween jokes for kids?
-Perhaps that’s the wrong question, instead, the real question is: What are the corniest and silliest Halloween jokes for kids?
-Like all good dad jokes, we believe that the best Halloween jokes should always border-on being slightly unbearable for a thinking adult.
-If you’re not cringing inside while telling a spooky Halloween joke, you’re obviously doing it wrong.
+The very best part of Halloween is telling terrifyingly corny and silly dad jokes about Halloween to your kids.
+Like all good dad jokes, we believe that the best Halloween jokes should verge on being intolerable for a thinking adult.
+If you’re not cringing inside while telling a spooky Halloween joke, you need to keep working at it.

 Q.What can you catch from a vampire in wintertime?

 Q. What do ghosts like do drink the most?

 Q. Why did the werewolf go to the dressing room when she saw the full moon?

 Q. Why didn’t the skeleton cross the road?

 Q. What kind of monster is the best dancer?

 A. The boogieman

 A. Spare ribs!

 Q: What kind of fruit to ghosts love?